Anthropology

 Director of undergraduate studies: William Honeychurch, Rm.
 305, 51 Hillhouse Ave., 432-3676; anthropology.yale.edu

 Anthropology is the study of human cultural, social, and biological diversity from the distant past to the present day and around the world.
 The undergraduate major in Anthropology introduces students to key topics and approaches in three broad areas, also known as subfields: (1) the evolution of human and nonhuman primates, including the evolutionary biology of living people; (2) the archaeological study of human societies and cultures; (3) social, cultural, and linguistic dimensions of human life.
-In addition to gaining a broad understanding of these complementary areas of Anthropology, majors develop advanced skills in one or more subfields and may elect to pursue a formal concentration in archaeological, biological, or sociocultural anthropology, or in medical anthropology and global health.
-Whatever their path through the major, students learn ways of understanding and engaging with humanity that emerges from the sciences, social sciences, and humanities, and they often complete synergistic coursework in other departments and programs.
+In addition to gaining a broad understanding of these complementary areas of Anthropology, majors develop advanced skills in one or more subfields and may elect to pursue a formal concentration in archaeological, biological, or sociocultural anthropology, or in medical anthropology and global health (see Concentrations).
+Whatever their path through the major, students learn ways of understanding and engaging with humanity that emerge from the sciences, social sciences, and humanities, and they often complete synergistic coursework in other departments and programs.
 All students write a senior essay, often based on independent research, and many go on to careers that incorporate anthropological perspectives.

 Requirements of the Major

 Students are required to present twelve course credits toward their major, including at least one introductory or intermediate (100-200 level) course in each of the three subfields of anthropology, at least three advanced courses (300-400 level, not including numbers reserved for senior essay work), and a senior essay.
-With approval from the director of undergraduate studies, up to three courses may be selected from other departments as cognates.
+With approval from the director of undergraduate studies (DUS), up to three courses may be selected from other departments as cognates.
 Cognate courses should be chosen to expand a student’s knowledge in one of the subfields of anthropology or in an area of cross-disciplinary concentration.
 For example, cognate courses for biological anthropology may be found in Ecology and Evolutionary Biology, Earth and Planetary Sciences, or Psychology, while cognates for sociocultural anthropology may be found in Sociology, Environmental Studies, Ethnicity, Race, and Migration, and Women’s, Gender, and Sexuality Studies.
 Appropriate areas of cross-disciplinary coursework also include area studies (e.g., African Studies), or topics such as law, health, gender and sexuality, environment and ecology, science and technology, race and ethnicity, and others.

 Credit/D/Fail A maximum of one course taken Credit/D/Fail may be applied toward the Anthropology major.